 Maybe once upon a time, humans were born with the ability to travel without technology (okay, I was alive during this mythical time period, although I really can’t fathom it now), but let’s face it.
 We’d be lost (literally) without Google Maps.

 Between the two of us, we had to charge: two phones, two laptops, a tablet, several portable chargers, several rechargeable lights and two electric toothbrushes.
 How?
-One of these.
+One of these inverters.
 I didn’t need to buy any fancy USB charger for my old MacBook since there was an outlet.
-And we had this lifesaver plugged in with yet another cube converter so that we could charge four things on USB and one on the outlet while driving.
+And I had this lifesaver plugged in with yet another cube converter so that I could charge four things on USB and one on the outlet while driving.

 And the issue of Wi-fi.
 I did a lot of research on this, and the best option (in my opinion) was not to buy a hotspot (they can be so expensive!) but just buy extra data and hotspot my laptop from a phone.
-My boyfriend got super cheap data in the UK that we used as a hotspot.
-And in Poland, I bought a sim card with data (also super cheap) and put it in an old phone to hotspot from.
+I bought a cheap sim card in Poland with data and put it in an old phone to hotspot from.

 You might not even need Wi-fi for a laptop, but since I was working, it was super duper important for me.

-Have you jumped on the van life wagon during COVID?
+Have you jumped on the budget van life wagon?
 Do you have any other tips?
 Or are you planning on taking a local road trip and live the low budget van life sometime in the future?
 Let me know in the comments!

 P.S.
 Are you a writer who loves to travel?
 Traveling in a van could be perfect for you as you write if you’re feeling stuck and have a low budget!
 And it’s actually one of my suggestions for planning a writing retreat during COVID.